-On June 3, 2019, the Company issued \$230.0 million in aggregate principal amount of its Convertible Senior Notes in an underwritten public offering, including an additional \$30.0 million issued pursuant to the exercise of the underwriters' option to purchase additional Convertible Senior Notes.
+In June 2019, the Company issued \$230.0 million in aggregate principal amount of its Convertible Senior Notes in an underwritten public offering.
 The total net proceeds the Company received from the offering were approximately \$223.3 million, after deducting offering expenses and the underwriting discount.
 The Convertible Senior Notes bore interest at a fixed rate of 6.25% per year.
 The Convertible Senior Notes were convertible at the option of the holders at any time until the close of business on the business day immediately preceding the maturity date into shares of the Company's common stock based on a conversion rate of 31.4346 shares (which reflected an adjustment resulting from the Company's Reverse Stock Split) of the Company's common stock for each \$1,000 principal amount of the Convertible Senior Notes, which is equivalent to a conversion price of approximately \$31.81 per share of common stock.
 The Convertible Senior Notes had an effective interest rate, including the impact of amortization to interest expense of debt issuance costs, of 6.94%.
-During the three months ended June 30, 2024, the Convertible Senior Notes matured and the Company repaid the amount in full.
+During the three months ended June 30, 2024, the Convertible Senior Notes matured and the Company repaid the then remaining outstanding amount in full.

 In February 2023, the Company's Board authorized a repurchase program for its Convertible Senior Notes pursuant to which it could have repurchased up to \$100 million of its Convertible Senior Notes.
 During the three months ended March 31, 2024, the Company repurchased \$39.9 million principal amount of its Convertible Senior Notes for \$39.8 million and recorded a loss of \$0.1 million to Other Income/(Loss), net on the consolidated statement of operations.
-During the year ended December 31, 2023, the Company repurchased \$20.4 million principal amount of the Convertible Senior Notes for \$20.2 million and recorded a gain of \$0.1 million to Other Income/(Loss), net on the consolidated statement of operations.